Section 21 Eviction: How Newcastle Family Beat Homelessness | Real Story

 But Evictions Will Still Happen

-Landlords can still evict using Section 8: persistent rent arrears, selling the property (new Ground 1A, after 12 months with 4 months notice), landlord or family moving in, and antisocial behaviour.
+Landlords can still evict using Section 8: persistent rent arrears, selling the property, landlord or family moving in, and antisocial behaviour.
 Rent rises remain unchecked, which can function as a de facto eviction mechanism.

 What This Means for Newcastle Tenants:

-You will have greater security than under Section 21, but landlords who want tenants out will use Section 8 grounds.
-The process will be longer and more complex.
-Organised tenants who understand their rights are in a stronger position than ever.
-Read our full guide: what the Renters' Rights Act means for Newcastle tenants and our analysis of what it does and does not change.
+You have greater security than under Section 21, but landlords who want tenants out will use Section 8 grounds.
+Tenants who know their rights are in the strongest position.
+Read our full guide: what the Renters' Rights Act means for Newcastle tenants.

-Members continue organising around eviction resistance and housing justice in Newcastle.
-Whether through membership or participating in direct action, you can make a difference.
+Members organise around eviction resistance and housing justice in Newcastle.
+Whether through membership or direct action, you make the group stronger.

 Join Food & Solidarity Call for Help: 07393 101018